 * Create and deliver an exceptional, interdisciplinary undergraduate education and global service-learning experience for students from the Ohio State University (OSU), USA and the University of Dodoma (UDOM), Tanzania.

-The SRTC is based around service-learning.
-In its initiating phase the OSU Department of Civil, Environmental and Geodetic Engineering (CEGE) Capstone program and the School of Environment and Natural Resources (SENR) are working with UDOM staff and students from the Colleges of Earth Sciences, Business and Law, and Humanities and Social Sciences, to initiate, progress and implement a diverse range of integrated service projects in the village of Marwa’s four sub-villages of Marwa, Patteli, Lesirway and Njakatai.
+Our program is based around service-learning.
+In its initiating phase, the OSU Department of Civil, Environmental and Geodetic Engineering (CEGE) Capstone program and the School of Environment and Natural Resources (SENR) are working with UDOM staff and students from the Colleges of Earth Sciences, Business and Law, and Humanities and Social Sciences, to initiate, progress and implement a diverse range of integrated service projects in the village of Marwa’s four sub-villages: Marwa, Pateli, Lesirwai and Njakatai.

 enLIGHTen: energy, education, environment (Angaza: nishati ya jua, elimu, mazingira): bringing light to Marwa village in a model that enables and engages the community proactively in building their future through education, environmental awareness and action.